 * The services of local guide John Poyner throughout the break.
-John lives locally and has been working as a Bird & Wildlife Guide throughout the Highlands and Islands for 15 years, previously working for RSPB Scotland as an assistant warden and as a guide for two of Scotland's leading Wildlife Tour Companies.
+John lives locally and has been working as a Bird & Wildlife Guide throughout the Highlands and Islands since for 20 years, previously working for RSPB Scotland as an assistant warden and as a guide for two of Scotland's leading Wildlife Tour Companies.
 He now runs Highland Nature, and is Wildlife Guide for the BWWC at the Grant Arms Hotel.
-In any spare time John also works as a freelance environmental consultant surveying upland birds for renewable energy developments as well as managing the local online Highland Bird News Forum.
+In any spare time John also works as a freelance environmental consultant surveying upland birds for renewable energy developments as well as helping manage the local online bird news grapevines.

 What's Not Included in your Package?